Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Experiments

 \boldparagraph{Pseudo 2D GT} We use PSPNet* to provide pseudo ground truth in our main experiment to supervise our dual semantic fields.
 This ensures fair comparison to the 3D-2D CRF, which takes the predictions of PSPNet* as unary terms.
-While PSPNet* reduces the domain gap by fine-tuning on KITTI-360, the 3D sparse labels are obtained from LiDAR points and rely on a 3D mesh~\cite{liao2021kitti} to determine non-occluded points.
+Note that PSPNet* is fine-tuned on KITTI-360.
 To further simplify the entire process, in the ablation study we investigate the performance of our method using pre-trained models on Cityscape without any fine-tuning, including PSPNet~\cite{zhao2017pyramid}, Deeplab~\cite{chen2017deeplab} and Tao \textit{et al.}~\cite{tao2020hierarchical}.

 \boldparagraph{Metrics} We evaluate semantic labels by the mean Intersection over Union (mIoU) and the average pixel accuracy (Acc) metrics.
 To quantitatively evaluate multi-view consistency (MC), we utilize LiDAR points to retrieve corresponding pixel pairs between two consecutive evaluation frames.
 The MC metric is then calculated as the ratio of pixels pairs with consistent semantic labels over all pairs.
 For evaluating panoptic segmentation, we report Panoptic Quality (PQ)~\cite{kirillov2019panoptic}, which can be decomposed into Segmentation Quality (SQ) and Recognition Quality (RQ).
-To verify that Panoptic NeRF is able to improve the underlying geometry, we further evaluate the rendered depth compared to sparse depth maps obtained from LiDAR.
-Following common practice~\cite{bhoi2019monocular,fu2018deep}, we evaluate depth predictions using Root Mean Squared Error (RMSE) and the ratio of accurate predictions ($\delta_{1.25}$), where a pixel is considered accurate if the relative error is below $1.25$.
+We additionally adopt PQ†~\cite{porzi2019seamless} as PQ over-penalizes errors of stuff classes.
+To verify that Panoptic NeRF is able to improve the underlying geometry, we further evaluate the rendered depth compared to sparse depth maps obtained from LiDAR using Root Mean Squared Error (RMSE) and the ratio of accurate predictions ($\delta_{1.25}$)~\cite{bhoi2019monocular,fu2018deep}.